nuztalgia/qibot/.github/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to this project! 💖 All types of contributions are encouraged and valued.
+Thank you for your interest in contributing to this project! 💖 All types of contributions are encouraged and valued.
 If you haven't done so already, please take a couple of minutes to read through our [code of conduct](CODE_OF_CONDUCT.md).